 The exhibition focusing on in-country value (ICV) opportunities was held at the Oman Convention & Exhibition Center on 30 September and 1 October 2018.
 The business and training opportunities for SMEs and young Omanis are in line with national objectives of prioritising opportunities that would arise from construction work of the project to be dedicated to growing local businesses and upgrade the skill levels of youth.
-The exhibition in Muscat was a follow-up to a similar forum organised in Duqm earlier.
+The exhibition in Muscat was a follow-up to a similar forum organised in Duqm a week ago.

 Salim bin Nasser Al Aufi, undersecretary, Ministry of Oil and Gas, Sultanate of Oman, hailed the positive role played by Duqm Refinery in the local community, and the positive feedback on the ICV forum held the week before in Duqm Crowne Plaza, which lasted for three days.